Vizio M Series Elevate M512E-K6 Soundbar Review

 • A touch less bass than the original Elevate.

 The Vizio M Series Elevate is very good for movies.
-It supports the common audio formats found on both streaming platforms and Blu-rays, like Dolby Digital and Dolby Atmos.
+It supports the common audio formats found on both streaming platforms and Blu-ray discs, such as Dolby Digital and Dolby Atmos.
 Dialogue is clear and present in the mix, and there's adequate rumble in the bass to bring action-packed scenes to life.
-With two satellites, you can get a more immersive sound with surround content, and its Dolby Atmos performance is quite good, too.
+With two satellites, you can get a more immersive sound with surround content, and its Dolby Atmos.
 It's not as impressive as the more expensive models on the market, but for its price, it does a good job.
+It also lacks room correction, so you might need to spend more time finding the right combination of placement and bass/treble settings for your space.

 Pros